Sai-10z/DiseaseSense/README.md

-# 🧬 DiseaseSense : Machine Learning Symptom Analysis System
+# 🧬 DiseaseSense : Machine Learning Symptom Analysis

 **DiseaseSense** is a machine learning web application built with **Python**, **Django**, and **Scikit-Learn** that predicts potential disease classes based on user-selected symptoms.
 It combines machine learning predictions with basic clinical guidance to help users better understand their symptoms before consulting a healthcare professional.